bitsInnovate00/istio-learning/chapter-ambient-observability/IMPLEMENTATION_GUIDE.md

 - [ ] Prometheus scraping Istio metrics
 - [ ] mTLS enabled and verified
 - [ ] No sidecar containers in application pods
+- [ ] Product page accessible in browser
+- [ ] Traffic visible in all dashboards

 ---